Become A Part

 Ranger Airfield is maintained by volunteers and donations.
 With your support the Ranger Airfield Foundation better meets its goal of preserving a piece of early aviation history.

-Bob is semi-retired from the Defense Department.
-He enjoys flying his Boeing Stearman and Beechcraft Bonanza.
-His son, Ryan, is also a pilot.
+Bob is retired from the U.S. Defense Department.
+He held posts from Japan to the Pentagon.
+Bob enjoys flying his Boeing Stearman and Beechcraft Bonanza.
+His son, Ryan, a medical doctor by trade, is also a private pilot.

 NC7075H was delivered new to Charles Moseley of Texas in late 1946.
 The Moseley family flew the aircraft 197 hours before parking it in their barn in 1950.
 It remained there until 2009.
 Jared Calvert completed the restoration and began flying the Cub in 2011.
 In 2012, after an accident in Ohio, Jared bought it from the insurance company and is restoring the aircraft to fly again.